Alec-Merle/DovaFeyn/README.md

-# DovaFeyn - The 10x Business Software
+# DovaFeyn - The 10x Intelligence Network

 ## A Modular, Multi-Agent Language Model Architecture for Business Simulation and Decision Support